 After that, consider your location and how it relates to the immediate neighborhood around you.
 Eighty percent of a typical restaurant’s business usually comes from the residents living within a 10-minute drive of that location.
 Knowing this, ask yourself the following:

-Determining these factors will help guide you towards designing the right menu for your restaurant.
+Determining these factors will help guide you when you design a menu for your restaurant.

-There are no rights or wrongs in restaurant menu design.
+There are no rights or wrongs in when you design a menu.
 What works with some establishments fails at others.
 However, as mentioned before, your menu should be an expression of your restaurant’s personality.
 In designing it, think about how it will best represent your image and objectives.
 Are you classy and sophisticated?
 Fun-loving and wild?
 A small, plain text menu can be used to enhance a restaurant’s impression of elegance or simplicity.
 A thick, flashy, image-intensive menu can emphasize a location’s festive side.
 Once you determine your restaurant’s personality, you can easily begin crafting the look of your menu to match that.

-Design your restaurant menu in a way that mimics the dining experience.
+When you design a menu it should mimic the dining experience.
 Arrange items sequentially, with appetizers, salads and soups first, then entrees, then desserts.
 Place star items on pages that contain more visual flair than others, and set markers or photographs around featured items to further draw attention.

-Merchandizing techniques will further help this agenda and create a menu by allowing you to easily spotlight specialty and signature items, introduce newer selections and invoke an appropriate sense of personality.
+Merchandizing techniques will further help this agenda when you design a menu by allowing you to easily spotlight specialty and signature items, introduce newer selections and invoke an appropriate sense of personality.
 In turn, the techniques also make these items easier for your clients to find and recognize.

 Place your best selling items, or those you want to have the biggest draw, on the Prime Sweet Spots of the menu.
 These areas refer to the spots where the average client brings his or her eyes to first — and thus receive one’s first attention.
-Also, arrange your menu in columns, depending on your restaurant’s image: One column inflects a sense of sophistication and elegance; two columns bring forth a sense of playfulness, etc.
+Also, arrange your items in columns when you design a menu, depending on your restaurant’s image: One column inflects a sense of sophistication and elegance; two columns bring forth a sense of playfulness, etc.

 Highlight spotlight or signature items in a way that draws attention to them: boxing selections off within your menu works well at this, as does adding colors, photographs, labels and logos.